adamm553/adamm553/README.md

 Data Scientist
 --------------

 I'm currently working at IAV as a Data Scientist.
 I have 2 years of professional experience.
-I'm also studying at University of Economics in Katowice.
+I also study at University of Economics in Katowice.

 * 🌍  I'm based in Katowice, Poland
 * ✉️  You can contact me at [adampiatek72@gmail.com](mailto:adampiatek72@gmail.com)